vilijur/acnl-translated/README.md

 Nope, not in the slightest!

 # Documentation
 I do plan to document the prosess so that others can do not just text hacks, but also ROM hacks for Animal Crossing: New Leaf.
-As of right now, that documentation does exist but barely.
-You can check it out [here.](https://github.com/vilijur/acnl-translated/wiki)
+As of right now, that documentation does exist but barely, and is probabbly incorrect in many ways, but you can check it out [here](https://github.com/vilijur/acnl-translated/wiki), if you want to.

 # Credits
 This is where I credit people for their work on this project, because I don't want to take all the credit.
 Well, assuming I don't end up doing all of this on my own.
 So far, the credits area as follows: